Automation of the NIST Cryptographic Module Validation Program#

 Abstract#

-This is the second status report for the project, which describes progress made since September 2024 with the ACMVP and the planned next steps for the project.
-The project is divided into three workstreams: the Test Evidence (TE) Workstream, the Protocol Workstream, and the Research Infrastructure Workstream.
-Each is a focused effort in its own right.
-The combined impact of these workstreams will result in improvements to the overall automation of the CMVP.
+This report is the second status report for the project, which describes progress made between September 2024 and April 2025 and planned next steps.
+A prior update of work accomplished can be found in the September 2024 status report.
+This document outlines progress across each of the three workstreams: the Test Evidence (TE) Workstream, the Protocol Workstream, and the Research Infrastructure Workstream, each a focused effort in its own right.
+The combined impact of these workstreams intends to result in improvements to the overall automation of the CMVP.

 Audience#